 - Prime: up to 100 RVP

-Note: A Full AAR must be added to the run's wiki page for any run that rewards more than 19 RVP if the run is not a Semiprime or above.
+Note: A Full After Action Report (AAR) must be added to the run's wiki page for any run that rewards more than 19 RVP if the run is not a Semiprime or above.

 These are merely guidelines and exceptions can occur, but chronic overpaying is frown upon and may result in consequences.

-Additionally, players may write a Full/Narrative AAR and add it to the GM's AAR to earn 2 GMP.
-This is the PC's version of events, compared to the GM's more unbiased version of events, and should be in character.
-These are placed in the run's wikipage.
+Additionally, players may write a Full/Narrative AAR and add it to the Full AAR to earn 2 CDP.
+This is the PC's version of events, compared to the more unbiased version of events, and should be in character.
+These are placed in the run's wiki page.

 - You can redeem 1 gmp for 2000 nuyen or 1 karma on a character for your choosing